davins90/davins90.github.io/content/pages/resume.md

 Employment
 ---------

-Feb 2022 - Now : **Data Scientist** @ [Sky (Comcast Group)](https://www.skygroup.sky/){:target="_blank"}
+Feb 2022 - Now : **Full Stack Data Scientist** @ [Sky (Comcast Group)](https://www.skygroup.sky/){:target="_blank"}

 - I'm contributing to the development, improvement and management of machine learning solutions (through optimization engines and Bayesian supervised and unsupervised analysis) for cybersecurity and anti-piracy related systems.
+I am involved in the following tasks:
+    - Development, centralization, and migration of web applications to the Cloud.
+    - Automation of internal processes.
+    - Enhancement of machine learning tools:
+        - computer vision: improving the accuracy of an object detection tool by 10%.
+        - network analysis: building knowledge graphs and clustering models for fraudulent activity monitoring.

 June 2018 - Feb 2022 : **Data Scientist** @ [Virtual B](https://www.virtualb.it/){:target="_blank"}